soulemanou-software/body-mass-index/README.md

 # BODY MASS INDEX IN C LANGUAGE

 > Description the project.
-This execise is made to calculate a humand body mass index
+This execise is to calculate a humand body mass index

 ## Built With